Rasga-listas: The 1874 Sortition Law

 Soldiers in 19th century Brazil were recruited voluntarily or by force.
 Recruitment focused on "vagrants, ex-slaves, orphans, criminals, migrants, unskilled workers and the unemployed".
 Military service was considered degrading by the free poor population.
-Recruitment, called "blood tribute" at the time, was violent and followed by a life of punishment and low pay.
+Recruitment, called "blood tax" at the time, was violent and followed by a life of punishment and low pay.
 It managed to attract few recruits, as it was carried out by a weak state (police, civil service and civil registry) in a resistant population.
 The Paraguayan War strained the system and was time-consuming in part due to inefficient mobilization.
 In Europe, a reference for the Brazilian elite, the period after the Franco-Prussian War (1870–1871) was marked by industrialization, states with greater control over their populations and conscript armies, which, after 1–3 years of service, followed into a growing reserve.
 Brazil was very far from this model.

 Recruitment reform was demanded by military officers and discussed by parliamentarians for decades.
 It was finally implemented with Law No. 2,556 of 1874, inspired by the French recruitment system.
 Parish boards composed of the justice of the peace, vicar, and the most senior police officer would hold a first lottery of free men aged 19 to 30 for six years of service.
 The following lotteries, held annually, would choose between 19-year-old men.
 The lottery would only take place if there were no volunteers to fill the ranks.
 The reformers thus intended to modernize the Army in the European model, replacing the "human hunt" with a more rational and fair system.
 For them, the law was a major institutional advance.
 The Army's manpower, and thus its capacity for national defense, would be improved.
 The government was then surprised by a negative popular reaction, from almost all social strata.